 PACE schools and students may also take advantage of the following support programs provided at no-cost by the University of La Verne:

-- On-the-Spot Admission Days (August – December): High school seniors will have the opportunity to meet with a University of La Verne admission counselor at their high school and be admitted “on the spot.”
+On-the-Spot Admission Days (September–January): High school seniors will have the opportunity to meet with a University of La Verne admission counselor at their high school and be admitted “on the spot.”
 Students are required to bring a copy of their academic transcripts.

-- Spotlight Weekend (April): Admitted students sample residential life during an overnight, on-campus experience
+Spotlight Weekend (March/April): Admitted students sample residential life during an overnight, on-campus experience

-In order to receive the aforementioned benefits of the PACE, students must meet the following criteria:
+In order to receive the PACE program benefits, you must meet the following criteria:

 - Continuous enrollment in the partner district for at least four years